FarhadIbrahimov/W12Day2HW/README.md

 ### Setting up the File Structure

-_Create the necessary folders and files for your project._
+_Create the necessary folders and files for your project:_

 ```
 plaintext